arunmenon/text2sql/documentation/journey/USER_FLOW.md

 1. **Initial NLU Output**: Entities, relationships, and intents extracted from the query
 2. **Entity Resolution Stage**: Mappings between query terms and semantic graph elements
+3. **Runtime Composite Concept Detection**: Dynamic identification and resolution of complex concepts using existing glossary terms (not from persistent CompositeConcept nodes)
+4. **Join Path Discovery**: Identification of optimal paths between tables using multiple strategies
-3. **Structured Query Representation**: A comprehensive internal model of the query's meaning
+5. **Structured Query Representation**: A comprehensive internal model of the query's meaning
-4. **SQL Structure Plan**: A structured representation of the SQL to be generated, before string rendering
+6. **SQL Structure Plan**: A structured representation of the SQL to be generated, before string rendering
-5. **Confidence Metrics**: Cumulative scores for each interpretation at every stage
+7. **Confidence Metrics**: Cumulative scores for each interpretation at every stage

 These internal representations ensure transparency, explainability, and the ability to debug and improve the system.